Deltares/D-FAST_Morphological_Impact/docs/techref.md

 ### graphical user interface `gui.py`

 This file implements the graphical user interface version of D-FAST Morphological Impact.
-It can be used to generate and edit the analysis configuration files used for evaluating a single measure.
+It can be used to generate and edit the analysis configuration files used for evaluating a single intervention.
 This run mode is triggered by calling the program using the command line argument `--mode gui` or by not specifying a `--mode` argument since this is the default run mode.
 It supports both new and old simulation result files.